Hypothyroidism is a condition in which the thyroid gland does not make enough thyroid hormone. This condition is often called underactive thyroid.

 While you are taking thyroid replacement therapy, tell your doctor if you have any symptoms that suggest your dose is too high, such as:

-In most cases, thyroid levels return to normal with proper treatment.
-However, you must take thyroid hormone replacement for the rest of your life.
+In most cases, thyroid hormone level becomes normal with proper treatment.
+You will likely take a thyroid hormone medicine for the rest of your life.

 Myxedema coma, the most severe form of hypothyroidism, is rare.
-It may be caused by an infection, illness, exposure to cold, or certain medications in people with untreated hypothyroidism.
+It occurs when thyroid hormone levels get very low.
+It can be caused by an infection, illness, exposure to cold, or certain medicines in people with untreated hypothyroidism.

 Symptoms and signs of myxedema coma include:

-Call your health care provider if you have symptoms of hypothyroidism (or myxedema).
+Call your provider if you have symptoms of hypothyroidism.

 If you are being treated for hypothyroidism, call your doctor if:

-Myxedema; Adult hypothyroidism
+Myxedema; Adult hypothyroidism; Underactive thyroid

 Brent GA, Davies TF.
 Hypothyroidism and thyroiditis.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, et al. Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 13.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 13.